 - Parents Survival Guide – YoungMinds – a guide for parents (mental mealth)

 - YoungMinds Parent Helpline – award winning helpline for parents (mental health)

 - Royal College of Psychiatrists – Parents and Youth Info Index – Provides tailored information for young people, parents, and carers about mental health

-- The Carers Centre for Brighon and Hove – the main charitable organisation for Carers in Brighton & Hove
+- The Carers Centre for Brighton and Hove – the main charitable organisation for Carers in Brighton & Hove

 - Amaze – Brighton & Hove charity providing a range of support to parents with a child who has a disability, including mental health

-- Stem4 – Offer a number of advice pages for parents/guardians, with case studies and videos, relating to depression and anxiety, self-harm, eating disorders and addiction.
+- Stem4 – Offer a number of advice pages for parents/guardians, with case studies and videos, relating to anxiety, depression, self-harm, eating disorders and addiction.

 - Video: tips for discussing mental health with your children: